Faye Dunaway: 1974–1981: Resurgence and acclaim

 That same year, Dunaway appeared in a television adaptation of After the Fall with Christopher Plummer.
 She played the lead role, which was for her "like a dream come true.
 As with Bonnie, I knew the territory well.
 Maggie (her character) was a completely wounded soul, a girl who had grown up on the wrong side of the tracks."
-She next played Paul Newman's fiancée who is trapped in a burning skyscraper along with several hundred other people in the all-star disaster epic, The Towering Inferno (1974).
+She next played Paul Newman's fiancée, who is trapped in a burning skyscraper along with several hundred other people in the all-star disaster epic, The Towering Inferno (1974).
 The film became the highest-grossing film of the year, further cementing Dunaway as a top actress in Hollywood.
 Also in 1974, Dunaway married Peter Wolf, the lead singer of the rock group The J. Geils Band.
 At this time, she felt "exhausted from the constant and intense pressures of the work," and at the last moment pulled out of The Wind and the Lion (1975), in which she was to costar with Sean Connery, to concentrate on her married life.

 Her next feature was Sydney Pollack's political thriller, Three Days of the Condor (1975).
-Her character was to be held hostage by a CIA analyst, played by Robert Redford, and Dunaway was required to display fear that she might be raped.
-However, she had difficulty not breaking into laughter during the shoot, as "the idea of being kidnapped and ravaged by Robert Redford was anything but frightening."
+Her character was to be held hostage by a CIA analyst, played by Robert Redford, and Dunaway was required to display fear that she might be raped, but she had difficulty not breaking into laughter during the shoot, as "the idea of being kidnapped and ravaged by Robert Redford was anything but frightening."
 The film was a critical and commercial success, and Dunaway's performance, which was praised by the critics, earned her a fifth Golden Globe nomination.
 In his review of the film, Roger Ebert called her character "the very embodiment of pluck," and said that, "She has three lines of dialogue that brings the house down.
 They're obscene and funny and poignant all at once, and Dunaway delivers them just marvelously."
 Dunaway took a break from acting and spent almost a year turning down projects.
 She passed on a role in Alfred Hitchcock's final film, the comic thriller Family Plot, which she later lamented.
 She returned to the screen in 1976 with the Holocaust drama Voyage of the Damned.
 The story was inspired by true events concerning the fate of the MS St. Louis ocean liner carrying Jewish refugees from Germany to Cuba in 1939.